-(1) The Fair Value of Financial Instruments
+(1) Fair value of financial instruments

-Where the fair value of financial assets and financial liabilities recorded in the balance sheet cannot be derived from active markets, they are determined using valuation techniques including income approach (for example the discounted cash flows model) or the market approach.
+Where the fair value of financial assets and financial liabilities recorded in the balance sheet cannot be derived from active markets, they are determined using valuation techniques including income approach (for example the discounted cash flows model) or market approach.
 Changes in assumptions about these factors could affect the reported fair value of the financial instruments.
 Please refer to Note 12 for more details.

-(2) Post-employment benefits
+(2) Pension benefits

 The cost of post-employment benefit and the present value of the pension obligation under defined benefit pension plans are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions.
-These include the determination of the discount rate, future salary increases, mortality rates and future pension increases.
-Please refer to Note 6.(15) for more details.
+These include the determination of the discount rate and changes of the future salary etc. Please refer to Note 6 more details.